Frequently Asked Question (FAQ)

 The fees already paid will not be reimbursed in case of students fail the courses/program.
 Students may apply to repeat the course or programme re-registration (whichever applicable) depending on provisions provided in the graduate rules and regulation.
 In case of program re-registration, the fees will have to be recalculated and students will have to pay again full fees based on the current rates.

-The external program students are given a 2-year study package for master level, and a 4-year study package for doctoral level.
-If the study duration exceeds the maximum duration provided for the package, students may continue (depending on the external programme’s availability) but will have to pay extra for additional semester(s) involved.
+The program students are given a 2-year study package for master level.
+If the study duration exceeds the maximum duration provided for the package, students may continue (depending on the programme’s availability) but will have to pay extra for additional semester(s) involved.
 Other than that, charges (per credit registered) will also apply in case of repeating the course (either in or outside the package) as regulated by the UTM Bursar.

 6. Do the students need to go to UTM Campus?